-INSTRUCTIONS

-- r position - Original and/or subsequent record used to evaluate the corner position.
-Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated corners
+record used to evaluate the corner position.

+1. Original and or subs d, note discrepancies in the record, state method of est
-- 3. Description of monument and accessories set to perpetuate the corner position.

-4. Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc.

-5. Certification must be signed and sealed by Land Surveyor registered in the State of Montana.
+- Description of monument and accessories set to perpetuate the corner position.
+Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - 5.
+Certification must be signed and sealed by Land Surveyor registered in the State of Montana.
 6. Fill in Cross Index & Section Diagram at bottom of sheet.